bishalghosh24-lgtm/we_make_devs/README.md

 How you make decisions: Thinking (T) or Feeling (F).
 How you prefer to live: Judging (J) or Perceiving (P).

+More about the 16 personality types and MBTI: https://www.16personalities.com/personality-types

 ## 🧠 Primary Innovation + possible use cases in Meta Recommendation engine

 This project's core innovation is a recommendation engine that requires "zero user history" by operating from the "first principles" of consumer psychology, powered by Llama.